Crypto Adoption Around the World: France

 Source: Statistica

-However, French nationals seem to be operating on a similar level of risk consciousness as their central bank government.
+French nationals seem to be operating on a similar level of risk consciousness as their central bank government.
 A new study shows that French investors only spend at most 10% of their savings on purchasing crypto assets.
-This study also reveals that the nationals have been hesitant to conduct cryptocurrency transactions (buying and holding) through crypto companies and exchanges.
-They have consistently shown more trust for their traditional banks.

-Factors Affecting Adoption of Crypto in France
+Factors Affecting the Adoption of Crypto in France

 Source: ThinkMarkets Academy